Accelergy-Project/timeloop-accelergy-exercises/exercises/accelergy/04_eyeriss_like/README.md

   - Reduces the architecture description and action counts complexity
   - Makes architecture redesigns much faster as no new action counts need to be generated.
+- Design-specific optimizations can be very well reflected using the fine-grained action types.